karannaik503/Child-Safe_Facial_Recognition_for_Lost-and-found_Systems/Readme.md

 ### Prerequisites:

-- Python 3.8+
+- Python 3.8+(Python 3.11 is ideal)
 - MySQL Server
-- CUDA-compatible GPU recommended for better performance
+- CUDA-compatible GPU recommended for better performance(If it isn't present, CPU will be taking on the workload).

 ### Installation: